Hemochromatosis happens when too much iron

 Prevent organ damage, such as in the liver or heart.

 Most people need treatment for the rest of their lives.
-But some people may not need further treatment if hemochromatosis is clearly caused by blood transfusions or vitamin overdoses and if treatment returns iron levels to normal.
+But some people may not need further treatment if their iron levels return to normal and the hemochromatosis is clearly caused by another disease or by a treatment for another disease (such as blood transfusions).

 Can hemochromatosis be prevented?